DETAILED ACTION

 detecting if the user makes a first target pose (para.
 [0023], note that identify a pose and/or a movement of the user 102 while performing the one or more activities);

-when the user makes the first target pose, (para.
+in response to the user making the first target pose, (para.
 [0027], note that the user 102 may see themselves as a digital representation called an avatar 108.The immersive fitness device 100 enables assessing functions, poses, gestures, orientation, movements, and the like of the user 102 in the real-world environment);

 detecting if the user makes a second target pose different from the first target pose (para.
-[0030], note that when the user 102 performs a pushups activity in the real-world, the AI model may track movements of the user 102 performing the pushups activity); and
+[0030], note that when the user 102 performs a pushups activity in the real-world, the AI model may track movements of the user 102 performing the pushups activity).

 (2) regarding claim 2: